CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 You can choose between **four different pre-built virtual Desktop options**:

 *  **Light computation**.
-Technical specifications: **Core:3; memory 4 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.
+Technical specifications: **Core:3; memory 4 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standard.medium; Billing Units: 1.3 units/h**.
 This option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks and which applications are available).
 You can compare this Desktop to a laptop with limited capacities, which probably freezes when you open too much software or more than three colleagues connect to it simultaneously.
 For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.

 * **Small computation**.
-Technical specifications: **Core:6; memory 15 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.
+Technical specifications: **Core:6; memory 15 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h**.
 This option is ideal for analysing sensitive data using office software (for example: similar to simple statistical analysis, watching videos, listening to audio files, working on text files).
 You can compare this Desktop to your working laptop.

 * **Medium computation**.
-Technical specifications:**Core:8; memory 30 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.
+Technical specifications: **Core:8; memory 30 GB; Root disk: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h**.
 This option is ideal for running complex statistical or genome analysis.
 You can compare this Desktop to a powerful laptop provided by your IT unit.

-* **Heavy computation**: Technical specifications: **Core:40; memory 168 GiB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
+* **Heavy computation**: Technical specifications: **Core:40; memory 168 GB; Root disk: 80 GB; Correspondent Pouta Flavour: hpc4.40core; Billing Units: 78 units/h**.
 This option is ideal for running non-interactive programmatic analysis (for example, machine learning) that require heavy computation.
 Please do not choose this option for simple analysis, as it consumes much resources.

 ![Launch-virtual-Desktop](images/desktop/desktop-3.png)